Molinatoxx/starter-academic/content/authors/admin/_index.md

 ---

 I am an assistant professor at the Pervasive Systems group at the University of Twente.
 My research interests include distributed intelligence over networked systems, mobile computing, autonomous multi-agent systems and socially responsible engineering.
 I am particularly interested in building extremely flexible, self-configurable and adaptable, wireless networks for communication systems able to adapt to stringent and conflicting objectives in terms of user satisfaction, configurability and durability.

+I am always open to collaborations and interesting chats.
+We have periodic open vacancies (check them out at the [UT vacancies page](https://utwentecareers.nl/en/vacancies/?type=WP&category=PR&page=1) and please have a look below for interesting research ideas.
+We are also very happy to welcome visiting Master and PhD students.